Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Rochester skyline river

-As much as I love the immediate Highland neighborhood, if you’re in town for a few days for all of the free concerts, these are a few outdoor places in the city you can explore before the evening concerts begin.
+As much as I love the immediate Highland neighborhood, if you’re in town for a few days for all the free concerts, these are a few outdoor places in the city you can explore before the evening concerts begin.

 Explore More